A no-go theorem for superpositions of causal orders: Introduction

 Of particular interest is the case of causal relations.
 A main motivation comes from combining the principles of quantum theory and general relativity.
 In a regime where spacetime itself becomes subject to the laws of quantum mechanics, we expect that causal structure, too, will become nonclassical~\cite{Butterfield2001, hardy2007towards, Zych2019}.
 A second, more practical, motivation is that quantum causal structures can also be realised experimentally (on a classical spacetime background)~\cite{Procopio2015, Rubinoe1602589, rubino2017experimental, Goswami2018, goswami2018communicating, guo2018experimental, Wei2019, taddei2020experimental} possibly leading to an advantage in solving computational and information-theoretic tasks \cite{chiribella09, chiribella12, colnaghi11, araujo14, feixquantum2015, Guerin2016, Ebler2018, Salek2018, Gupta2019}.

 Despite much recent research, the scenarios considered so far do not support a direct interpretation as superpositions of causal orders.
-The most discussed example is the so-called ``quantum switch''~\cite{chiribella09}, Fig.~\ref{switch}, where a control system determines the order in which a set of operations are performed on a target.
+The most discussed example is the so-called ``quantum switch''~\cite{chiribella09}, Fig.~\ref{switch}, where a control system determines the order in which a set of operations act on a target.
 Preparing the control in a superposition produces a nonclassical causal structure for the order of operations.
-Although sometimes colloquially described as a ``superposition of causal orders'', the quantum switch is in fact more appropriately interpreted as ``entanglement'' between causal relations and the control system.
+Although sometimes colloquially described as a ``superposition of causal orders'', the quantum switch is in fact more appropriately interpreted as `entanglement' between causal relations and the control system.
 Indeed, if the control is discarded, the quantum switch is indistinguishable from a probabilistic mixture of causal orders.
 Only by measuring the control can one verify the nonclassicality of the order of operations.
+Probabilistic protocols, where one obtains a superposition of orders through postselection, generally succeed with probability less than one, making them not commensurable with deterministic resources.

-Is a `pure' superposition of causal orders possible (Fig.~\ref{puresuper}), not relying on any additional control system?
+Is a `pure', deterministic superposition of causal orders possible (Fig.~\ref{puresuper}), not relying on any additional control system?
 Perhaps, this would provide a novel resource, enabling tasks not achievable by the quantum switch.
 It might also suggest types of processes arising in a theory of quantum gravity.

-Here, we propose a definition of superpositions of causal orders and present a negative result, ruling out the most intuitive candidates.
-We show that for unitary, Markovian processes where all systems have equal dimension, superpositions of two different causal orders are not possible, in the sense that they do not constitute valid processes.
+Here, we propose a definition of superpositions of causal orders and present a negative result, ruling out the most natural candidates.
+We show that for unitary, Markovian processes where all systems have equal dimension superpositions of two different causal orders are not possible, in the sense that they do not constitute valid, deterministic processes.
 In particular, the result applies to simple sequences of operations on a target system---as in the switch---showing that an additional system is necessary for performing such operations in an indefinite causal order.
 It remains an open question whether a superposition is possible under weaker conditions.